riccardobernardi/Assignment3-Bernardi-Buoso-Benetollo/README.md

 The testa are conducted by the mean of a library developed during this course by a team of students and it can be found at https://github.com/riccardobernardi/TestLib, it was developed by Bernardi, Cecchini, Cazzaro, Zanatta, Buoso, Benetollo.

 ## 5 Conclusion and further development

+In conclusions we can say that the intial sequential version of the library is already pretty optimized in terms of performance, so that for operations between small tensors we cannot see so much difference, we can get a considerable improvement only if we perform operations between tensors that has great dimensions.

+One further development could be using better performing library for multithreading instead the standard thread (i.e. boost).